jrkerns/pylinac/docs/source/planar_imaging.rst

 * The images can be acquired at any SID.
 * The images can be acquired with any size kV imager.
+* The phantom can be at any distance.
 * The phantom can be at any angle.
 * The phantom can be flipped either way.